KislakCenter/digital-beehive/_alpha4/alpha_0746.md

 label: Proof
 location: "<a href='/digital-beehive/toc/toc2_033/'>Full Page</a>"
-issue: The point of reference for "Trial" is unclear.|The point of reference for "essay" is unclear.|The point of reference for "argument" is unclear.
+issue: The point of reference for "Trial" is unclear.|The point of reference for "essay" is unclear.
+Pastorius perhaps intends numerical entry 633 [essay].
+also_in_entry:
 order: '099'
 layout: alpha_item
 collection: alpha4